Ugase/nspm-rs/README.md

 ### how it's better (or worse)
-- uses hashing for storing the master password
+- uses hashing with salting (kinda) for storing the master password
 - better password storing (not really)
 - actually structured directories so you don't have to make copies of the program
 - better interface